tiagolimavenancio/curriculum/README.md

 * NodeJS - The Complete Guide (incl.
 MVC, REST APIs, GraphQL) on Udemy (2018)
 * Progressive Web Apps (PWA) - The Complete Guide on Udemy (2018)
-* Build Web Apps with Vue JS 2 & Firebase on Udemy (2018)
+* Build Web Apps with VueJS & Firebase on Udemy (2018)
-* Vue JS Essentials with Vuex and Vue Router on Udemy (2018)
+* VueJS Essentials with Vuex and Vue Router on Udemy (2018)
 * Accelerated JavaScript Training on Udemy (2017)
 * The Complete Ruby on Rails Developer Course on Udemy (2015)
 * Learn Ruby on Rails from Scratch on Udemy (2015)